If you have crooked teeth and are considering an intervention to help straighten them, Invisalign might be high up on your list of solutions.

 What Next After the Consultation?

-The doctor will place the aligners in your mouth during the second visit while showing you how to do it yourself.
+Your orthodontist will place the aligners in your mouth during the second visit while showing you how to do it yourself.
 They’ll then talk you through the care and maintenance process as well as how long you need to wear the aligners in a day (typically not less than 22 hours).

-Your dentist will also answer any other questions you may have at this point, so research before showing up.
+Your orthodontist will also answer any other questions you may have at this point, so research before showing up.
 That way, you’ll go back home confident that your aligners will give you the results you desire.

 What You Need to Know After Getting Your Aligners